MafiaHub/OpenMF-Archived/docs/development.md

 - Keep minimal dependencies, i.e. for example a format parser must not depend on Bullet Physics library etc.
 - Try to make everything replaceable by first creating an independent abstract class (an interface) for a component, then subclass it with a concrete implementation (see for example renderer).
-- Make good use of design patterns.
+- Make a good use of design patterns.

 ## Useful resources